0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #21	what is the name of the tool used by the attacker to collect AD information?

-we can first check if it's located in registry through `NTUSER.DAT\Software\Microsoft\Windows\Current Version\Explorer\RecentDocs` in the key of Most Recently Used (MRU) which are lists of recently used programs or opened files that the Windows operating system saves in the Windows Registry. so i will use for this Magnet AXIOM Examine to get it fast then we will go to Operating System Artifact then we will go to MRU Recent Files & Folders. as we see the user labib accessed zip file which seems after searching that it's used for Active Directory Enumeration and collecting AD information.
+We can first check if it's located in the registry through `NTUSER.DAT\Software\Microsoft\Windows\Current Version\Explorer\RecentDocs` in the key of Most Recently Used (MRU), which are lists of recently used programs or opened files that the Windows operating system saves in the Windows Registry.
+So I will use this Magnet AXIOM Examine to get it fast, then we will go to Operating System Artifact.
+We will go to MRU Recent Files & Folders. as we see the user labib accessed zip file, which seems after searching that it's used for Active Directory Enumeration and collecting AD information.

 [![37](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/37.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/37.PNG)